 - salt & pepper to taste

-- 2/3 cup sour cream or plain full-fat Greek yogurt
+- sour cream or plain full-fat Greek yogurt (optional garnish)

 In a heavy bottomed large pot, heat the olive oil over medium heat.
-Add the onion and stir for 2 minutes.
-Add the garlic and stir until the onion is transparent (don't brown the garlic).
+Add the onion and cook, stirring for 3-4 minutes.
+Add the garlic and cook until the onion is transparent and garlic is fragrant.

-Place into individual bowls and top with the diced avocado, a lime quarter, cilantro, grated cheddar and a dollop of sour cream or Greek yogurt.
-Serve with tortilla chips if you wish.
+Place into individual bowls and top with the diced avocado, a lime wedge, cilantro, grated cheddar and a dollop of sour cream or Greek yogurt.
+Serve with tortilla chips if you wish!